AceFire6/jethromuller.co.za/src/content/blog/setting_up_esp32/Setting up an ESP-WROOM-32.md

 ![](click-upload.png)

-If all has gone well you should see the output like the output I got in the image above.
+If all has gone well you should see the output like the output I got in the previous image.
 If you get any errors searching the error codes has helped me find solutions for most of my problems so far.
 You will notice, that there is no output from the ESP32.
 To see that in this case, we need to monitor the serial output using the `Serial Monitor` tool at `Tools` -> `Serial Monitor`.